 - when tenants have given consent just prior to entry.

 When entering a tenanted property, understanding what is “reasonable” is vital.

 The Residential Tenancies Act (1987) (RTA) does not always define what’s reasonable – sometimes you need to negotiate.
-One of the many benefits of using a property manager means they know the law.
+One of the many reasons to use a property management company is because they know the law.
+Click the following link for more benefits of using a property manager.